 In Reception and Years 1 and 2, the children are given a firm grounding in phonics through the " Read, Write Inc" sessions delivered daily.
-The spine of the reading scheme for the younger children is the Oxford Reading Scheme which we augment with a number of other reading schemes and other books that are not parts of schemes.
+The spine of the reading scheme for the younger children is the Read, Write Inc scheme which we augment with a number of other books and schemes that are in line with the learnt phonics.
 We believe it is essential for all children to feel confident with their own ability and to leave our school not only with a secure understanding of the concepts and ideas associated with maths and English but a love of literature and mathematical ideas.

 Science teaching at Temple Guiting C. of E. Primary School aims to give all children a strong understanding of the world around them whilst acquiring specific skills and knowledge to help them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of Science, today and for the future.
 At Temple Guiting, scientific enquiry skills are embedded in each topic the children study and these topics are revisited and developed throughout their time at school.
 Topics, such as Plants, are taught in Key Stage One and studied again in further detail throughout Key Stage Two.
 This model allows children to build upon their prior knowledge and increases their enthusiasm for the topics whilst embedding this procedural knowledge into the long-term memory.
 All children are encouraged to develop and use a range of skills including observations, planning and investigations, as well as being encouraged to question the world around them and become independent learners in exploring possible answers for their scientific based questions.
 Specialist vocabulary for topics is taught and built up, and effective questioning to communicate ideas is encouraged.
 Concepts taught should be reinforced by focusing on the key features of scientific enquiry, so that pupils learn to use a variety of approaches to answer relevant scientific questions.